On Ireland’s beautiful west coast, good things begin at the ends of the earth.

 Accommodation: Gregans Castle Hotel, Ballyvaughan

-After a generous breakfast featuring eggs, meats, and pancakes from local sources, transfer to Shannon (about 1 hour, 10 minutes) to make your flight, train, or bus connections.
+After a generous breakfast featuring eggs, meats, and pancakes from local sources, taxi to Shannon (about 1 hour, 10 minutes) to make your flight, train, or bus connections.

 Included Meals: Breakfast